stylepatrick/smartHome/README.md

 # SmartHome Project

-The Project can run on a Raspberry Pi.
+The Project can run on a Raspberry Pi 4 (4GB).

 #### Node-RED:
 Use the smartHome.json file to import all the configs into Node-RED.
 Project was made with Node-RED Version v.0.16.1